 While costs vary, Femara can cost several hundred dollars per month.
+Femara also is available as a generic medicine, which is usually less expensive.
 If you have health insurance, check with your insurance company to see if and how much of the cost of Femara is covered.
 If you don't have health insurance or your insurance doesn't cover the cost of Femara, ask your doctor or nurse about programs in your area that may be able to help.
 Also, ask your doctor about prescribing a generic version of Femara, which may be less expensive.

 Novartis, the company that makes Femara, has created the Femara My Next Steps program, which may be able to help with costs.
 In the United States, visit the Femara website for more information.